proconlon/redelivery-core/redelivery/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Re:Delivery
+Local, private package tracking from your email inbox.

 ## How to use